Dinesh41/VideoCrop/README.md

 1. Add dependencies for FFmpeg implementation 'nl.bravobit:android-ffmpeg:1.1.5'

-2.Before you start cropping, you should initialize FFmpeg and FFprobe using loadFFMpegBinary() and loadFFprobeBinary() methods
+2. Before you start cropping, you should initialize FFmpeg and FFprobe using loadFFMpegBinary() and loadFFprobeBinary() methods

 3. Then you can execute commands whatever you want